Where cars became costume

 The car you ride in is part of what you wear.
-It conveys your taste, sometimes your value, and most often attitude.
+It conveys your taste, sometimes your values, and most of all your attitude.

 1. The Exhibits

-See the original collection of artifact cars from the stages of Liberace
+See the original collection of entrance cars from the stages of Liberace

 2. The Event Venue

 Book your event, from two guests to two hundred, in the most unique and unexpected setting in Las Vegas.